|Our beautiful Dahabiya boat at sunset|

 One of my favourite excursions was to the camel market at Daraw.
-We went on a Tuesday when the market sells, in addition to camels, sheep, goats, cows, bulls, and poultry.
+We went on a Tuesday when the market sells all kinds of animals.
+In addition to camels, you can purchase sheep, goats, cows, bulls, and poultry.
 Where else can you observe the donkey barber giving his animal a bit of a crazy hair cut to show off its best features?

 It’s a dusty noisy experience but full of life and commerce, as markets always are.
-The animals have to put up with quite a lot of rough treatment at this market so it’s not for the squeamish, but it’s another fascinating sight which will not have changed for many, many years.
+The animals have to put up with quite a lot of rough treatment at this market so it’s not for the squeamish.
+It is a fascinating insight into a way of life which will not have changed for many, many years.

 |A boy and his donkey|